Note: This tip is for use with SecureCRT for Windows®.

 Without scripts, JAWS automatically speaks the SecureCRT menus and controls when you use them.
 In order for JAWS to speak the text inside the emulation window, the JAWS echo text setting must be set to "ALL", which causes JAWS to speak all text that has changed or is new on your computer screen.
 This can be distracting since you hear content that might be extraneous, such as the announcement of the clock change every minute.

-To customize how the terminal emulation window text is spoken, Harald van Breederode, a DBA trainer at Oracle Nederland BV, wrote a group of scripts that let you be more selective about what information the screen reader speaks and ignores.
+To customize how the terminal emulation window text is spoken, Harald van Breederode, a SecureCRT customer from The Netherlands, wrote a group of scripts that let you be more selective about what information the screen reader speaks and ignores.

 The main function in the scripts is the NewTextEvent function, which is called by JAWS whenever the content of the computer screen changes and determines what is spoken.
 The NewTextEvent function re-sends all screen text when the screen contents get refreshed, for example, when you switch sessions or when you ALT+TAB back into SecureCRT.